 - Re-enforce your unique selling proposition: This is the place to clearly state what you bring to the table and why they need to choose you!

-- Show Proof of Expertise: Social Media courses, Google Analytics or any other certifications that lends itself to helping you build your followers, clients or fan base, add them to your About Page.
+- Show Certifications: Social Media courses, Google Analytics or any other certifications that lend themselves to helping you build your followers, clients or fan base, add them to your About Page.

-- Reinforce Brand Trust: Include testimonials, client’s logos and other images on you and your services in your About Page.
+- Reinforce Brand Trust: Include testimonials, clients’ logos, and other images on you and your services in your About Page.
 Even photos of you doing a presentation or at a trade show will help to build brand trust.
-But note that photos need to tell a story, don’t just put your summer company party if you can’t answer why this helps to build brand trust.
+But note that photos need to tell a story, don’t just put your summer company party if you can’t answer why this helps build brand trust.

 - Call to action: Don’t forget to add the all-important, Subscribe to our newsletter!
 And, while you’re here, why not subscribe to our newsletter!

-- Link to other pages in your web site: Don’t forget to help your readers move to other places in your web site by linking to other pages including that really good blog posts you’ve written.
+- Link to other pages on your website: Don’t forget to help your readers move to other places on your website by linking to other pages, including excellent blog posts you’ve written.

 - Images & HTML: Don’t use images to display important names, content, or links without adding the ALT attributes.
 Google will not recognize text contained in graphics.
 Obviously, point 8 should be implemented throughout the site where you have photos.